CodeProSpecialist/New-trailing-stop-order-stock-market-robot-for-Alpaca/README.md

 # New-trailing-stop-order-stock-market-robot-for-alpaca-
-New beta version trailing stop order stock market robot for alpaca
+New beta version trailing stop order stock market robot for Alpaca

 This is new, untested beta python code.
 Use at your own risk because it is beta development code.